Definition of obiter dictum in English:

-1A judge’s expression of opinion uttered in court or in a written judgement, but not essential to the decision and therefore not legally binding as a precedent.
+1A judge’s incidental expression of opinion, not essential to the decision and not establishing precedent.

 - This Court will be very busy if we grant special leave in respect of judges' obiter dicta.